Mackenziecastin/frank/README.md

 1. Open the application URL
 2. Upload your Affiliate Leads QA file
 3. Upload your Advanced Action Sheet
-4. The application will automatically process the files
+4. The application will automatically process the files and perform VLOOKUP using the built-in partner list
 5. Preview the results in the browser
 6. Download the complete report using the "Download Full Report" button